jcjorel/clonesquad-ec2-pet-autoscaler/docs/tutorials/HOWTO_ACME_UseCase_Optimization.md

 ![Schema]()

-The workload is a mutable one and relies on lots of hardcoded dependencies (IP address, DNS names) with limited ability to recreate the EC2 instances (aka **Pet** machines): No elasticity mecanism is used (especially, no AWS Auto-Scaling).
+The workload architecture is a mutable one and relies on lots of hardcoded dependencies (IP address, DNS names) with limited ability to recreate the EC2 instances (aka **Pet** machines): No elasticity mecanism is used (especially, no AWS Auto-Scaling).
 The PostgreSQL database was already replatformed to *Amazon Aurora for PostgreSQL* during the migration.